egorgasay/go-tsv-watcher/README.md

 ### Point

-The service scans a given directory at a given interval and parses new TSV files, saving their value to a PDF file in a separate directory and a database selected by the user.
+The service scans a given directory at a given interval and parses new TSV files, and also saves them to pdf files by device name in a separate directory and database selected by the user.

 ### Database